george24601/notes/java/jvm/class.md

 when new(), JVM will create instanceOopDec, which contains mark work, pointer to metadata, and instance data,

-A.
-String str1 = "abcd"  - in constant pool

-String str2 = new String("abcd") - in heap space

-B. how many objects does it create?

-String s1 = new String("abc");

-How do you verify it?

-C.
-doube parent delegate model???
-Bootstrap classloader?

 ### classloader

 the Java virtual machine contains two kinds of class loaders: a bootstrap class loader and user-defined class loaders.
 The bootstrap class loader is a part of the virtual machine implementation, and user-defined class loaders are part of the running Java application.
 Classes loaded by different class loaders are placed into separate name spaces inside the Java virtual machine.